How to Project Manage an Office Move

 Once your company decides to move to a new location, the next step is to let your staff workers know.
 Draft a well-thought out, detailed email to announce the big decision.

-Make sure the announcement is comprehensive and clear, providing employees with as much information as possible.
+Make sure the upcoming move announcement is comprehensive and clear, providing employees with as much information as possible.
 That way, as you write the details of the moving process down, it also becomes clearer in your own head.

-As a general rule, your moving announcement should include the address and name of the new office building, key features of the new space, the reason behind the move, as well as the moving date and time.
+As a general rule, your upcoming move announcement should include the address and name of the new office building, key features of the new space, the reason behind the move, as well as the moving date and time.
 To make the process as easy and efficient as possible, involve your employees in the moving process and let them know how they can help facilitate it.

 Make Lists, Check ‘Em Twice